Marsha Egan details ten thought triggers that can take your self-confidence to the next level

 Confident people help others succeed.
 People who fear failure also fear that other people will pass them.
 The reverse is actually what works.
 By helping others, and caring for their success, you can actually boost your own self-confidence.
 The more you unselfishly appreciate the successes of others, the stronger your self-confidence can be.

-1. Be grateful
+10. Be grateful

 By sitting back and appreciating the things that happen to you in your life, you can actually boost your self-confidence.
-Make it a daily regimen to acknowledge the things, actions and people that you appreciate about that day.
+Make it a daily regime to acknowledge the things, actions and people that you appreciate about that day.
 Your gratitude can fortify your self-confidence.

 Just remember, self-confidence starts with you.
 I like to tell my clients that their strength lies in their own foundation.
-Yourself-talk and self-image form the basis for the confidence that will enable you to achieve your loftiest goals.
+Your self-talk and self-image form the basis for the confidence that will enable you to achieve your loftiest goals.